Bakewell Pudding

 Or Should That be Bakewell Tart?

-And even after all this time, it's is still a great pudding, especially when served freshly made, still warm from the oven and with a pot of Earl Grey tea by the side.
+Even after all this time, it's is still a great pudding, especially when served still warm from the oven and with a pot of Earl Grey tea by the side.

 Ingredients